 c) Vaccination Records.

-d) Signed AKC papers.
+d) Signed AKC papers when applicable.

 e) Signed Bill of Sale.

 f) Signed Health Guarantee.

 g) Spay / Neuter Contract or other relevant agreement.

 Most pet quality puppies are sold either without papers or with the AKC's limited registration (pet papers) for an extra charge.
 Pet quality puppies also will have spay/neuter contracts.
 The limited registration form is a simple way of saying that although your pet is an AKC registered pure-bred dog, it cannot be bred... and if it were bred, the offspring could not be registered with the American Kennel Club.
 Using this form is the breeder's way of ensuring that the puppy will not be bred and pass along any disqualifying feature to future generations.
 We must also do this to protect our dogs from puppy mills, who would take advantage of our dogs' excellent pedigrees to breed them for money (not quality) at the expense of the dog.

 Many people look for a pet in a pet shop because "I'm looking for a family pet, not a show dog."
 They buy a cute puppy that doesn't meet the breed standard in many ways, then base their impressions of the breed on an animal that may have poor temperament or crazy behavior patterns, or exhibit several physical attributes that violate the breed standard.
 Often, these dogs are not spayed or neutered, and they wind up producing puppies that are even further from what that pure bred dog should be..